inoxlang/inox/docs/builtins.md

 ```
 ### http.Server

 The http.Server function creates a listening HTTP server with a given host & handler.
 The handler can be an function or a Mapping that routes requests.
 When you send a request to a server listening to https://localhost add the --insecure flag  to ignore certificate errors.
 When using filesystem routing modules are reloaded each time files are changed in /routes/.
+Also for each page render a nonce is added to the `script-src-elem` CSP directive and to all `<script>` elements in the page's HTML.

 **examples**